kwf2030/scripts/README.md

 # scripts

 ## publish-to-maven.gradle

-It's a simple gradle script that can publish your local artifacts to maven repositories.
+A simple gradle script that can publish your local artifacts to maven repositories.

 Follow these steps: